nodebox/nodebox.github.io/node/documentation/tutorial/animation.md

 For the moment all arms have the same animation.
 Let's create some variation.

-* Create a [count node](/node/reference/math/count.html) to count the number of points in to point1.
-Connect to point1 to it.
+* Create a [count node](/node/reference/math/count.html) to count the number of points in point1.
+Connect point1 to it.
 * Create a range node and send count1 to the **End** port.
 This will make a list of numbers from 0 untill amount of count with a step by 1.
 In our case: 0,1,2,3,4 up to 25.
 * We will use these numbers instead of just the frame number to send it to the wave.
 In this case it means that all wave shapes are shifted over 1 frame.
 * Create an add node.
 Connect range1 to its first port **Value1**.
 Connect frame 1 to **Value2**.
 We add the number with the frame so it keeps on counter when we press the play button.